Regulatory actions for Sept. 6, 2023

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arcturus, Aspargo, Astrazeneca, CSL, Inmune, Italfarmaco, Krystal, Nykode, Uniqure, Viatris, Wave, X4.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Nanjing Changcheng Medical Equipment, Techsomed Medical Technologies, Venturemed Group.

 Briefs